 - Comment on any experience working in a team

 Application Deadline: Please check your own university’s schedule (Application will start from the end of September)

 Japanese Students should submit the following to their own universities

 - Original copy of academic transcript(s)

 - Other documents required by your own university (if any)

 Review of documents by Japan-Canada Student Forum Committee

 We thank all applicants for their interests; however, only those individuals selected for participation in the Forum will be contacted.
-The winners will be announced in November by the Prince Takamado Japan Centre, University of Alberta.
+The winners will be announced in early November by the Prince Takamado Japan Centre, University of Alberta.